 Yes, the article in question was somewhat balanced in its advice, talking about setting reasonable boundaries for both sets of in-laws, and learning to accept them in your life.
 Despite that, this box is meant to stand out from the article, as is any illustration or colored text box; this is what people will see if they were to scan the article, and these points are what the writers want you to remember most.

 What the bible says about husbands and wives is not really a personal concern of mine; as I’ve brought out in other posts, I don’t really consider myself a Christian and don’t adhere to the bible as a guidebook for my life.
-The problem here is that Jehovah’s Witnesses claim to follow the bible, and yet this counsel is grossly biased toward the men and how women are supposed to treat them, even when scriptures might balance out that power somewhat.
+The problem here, however, is that Jehovah’s Witnesses claim to follow the bible, yet this counsel is grossly biased toward the men and how women are supposed to treat them, even when scriptures might balance out that power somewhat.
 The few times when the bible does seem to give men some counsel about treating wives as something even close to being an equal, Jehovah’s Witnesses purposely outright omitted those scriptures from this box.

 I find this attitude obscenely hypocritical; how you want to interpret the bible is one thing, as I firmly believe interpretations are up for grabs.
 However, we’re not talking about interpretations.
 We’re talking about purposely cutting scriptures in half so you can counsel just some of your god’s sheep, and continue to make them victims of their own suffocating marriages, while slyly omitting what your own god saw fit to print in his holy book.

 As I writer, I despise editors who cut and trim my words to suit their own opinions and agendas, and I’m just a lowly human trying to make a living.
 I wonder, if this god exists, how he would feel about this same practice?